 Preparation is key to success when planting grass seed in Rocky soil.
 There are a few things you need to do before sowing your grass seeds, including loosening the topsoil and tilling the ground.

 Once you have prepared the soil, it’s time to sow your seeds according to package directions.
 Keep an eye on your new plants throughout their growth cycle; watering them regularly is important for healthy turf growth.
+The Scotts EZ Seed Patch & Repair Sun and Shade Mulch is an excellent choice for achieving a lush green lawn.
+It is a versatile blend that thrives in both sunny and shady areas.

 When you’re ready to take care of your lawn, be sure to remove any dead or dying vegetation and fertilize as needed